opensearch-project/documentation-website/_dashboards/im-dashboards/notifications.md

 ## Configuring default notification settings

-On the **Notification settings** page, you can configure the default notification settings for the following index operations that may take longer time to complete:
+On the **Notification settings** page, you can configure the default notification settings for the following index operations that may take longer to complete:

 - Open
 - Reindex